ErikEngerd/policytester/README.md

 ## Example

-### Verify that a pod can reach the java maven repository but (most likely) not any other ones.
+### Verify that a pod can reach the java maven repository but (most likely) not any other hosts

 ```angular2html